mturney2/CS-766-CNN-Image-Despeckling-/README.md

 The figures above illustrates the performance differences in the respective each networks.
 Visually, the best denoised image comes from...

 ![multiplicative_plot](Images/Picture7.png){:class="img-responsive"}
+These quantitative plots show numerically how the different methods perform.
+We can see again the pCNN performs better until the noise levels approach the level that was used for the training process.
+In that case, the respective networks perform best at each noise level.
+Of the two custom networks that were trained, the network that was trained for a noise residual (instead of a clean image) performed better.

 ### References